If you’ve ever eaten at a crowded Disney World restaurant, you KNOW it’s not something you want to repeat.

 Tip: Dine at Sanaa for lunch to be sure you get a great daylight view of the animals on the savanna outside!

 4. Use Mobile Ordering at Quick Service Locations!

 This newest tip to avoid the crowds comes courtesy of the My Disney Experience app!
 If the line at your favorite quick service spot is winding around the building, check to see if the location has Mobile Ordering!
 Many of our must-do restaurants are on the list (including Columbia Harbour House at the Magic Kingdom and Flame Tree Barbecue at Animal Kingdom!).

 Mobile Ordering allows you to place your order in the app (paying with the Disney Dining Plan or credit/debit).
 Then, when you’re ready to pick up your meal or snack, use the app to tell the restaurant that you’re there.
 Pick up your order from the specially assigned Mobile Ordering Pick Up window.
 You can bypass the line and be digging in in no time!

 Want More Tips to Avoid Crowds in Disney World?

-We’ve shared three great tips with you today and we have even more suggestions for avoiding dining crowds and getting the best out of your Disney dining experience in The DFB Guide to Walt Disney World® Dining 2013 — like where to head for underrated restaurants that are truly top-notch!
+We’ve shared four great tips with you today, and we have even more suggestions for avoiding dining crowds and getting the best out of your Disney dining experience in The DFB Guide to Walt Disney World® Dining 2018 — like where to head for underrated restaurants that are truly top-notch!

 Our trip-tested methods will show you how to escape the craziness at meal time!
-Click here to get your copy of The DFB Guide to Walt Disney World® Dining 2013 E-book — and use code 2013 for an extra $4 discount for a limited time!
+Click here to get your copy of The DFB Guide to Walt Disney World® Dining 2019 E-book!

 Where do you dine to escape the crowds?
 Share your tips in the comments below and help us all have relaxing meals on our next Disney vacation!